Spamdexing: Keyword stuffing

 Keyword stuffing is a search engine optimization (SEO) technique in which keywords are loaded into a web page's meta tags, visible content, or backlink anchor text in an attempt to gain an unfair rank advantage in search engines.
+A variant of keyword stuffing is tagging one's own website with another company's trademark.
 Keyword stuffing may lead to a website being temporarily or permanently banned or penalized on major search engines.
-The repetition of words in meta tags may explain why many search engines no longer use these tags.
-Nowadays, search engines focus more on the content that is unique, comprehensive, relevant, and helpful that overall makes the quality better which makes keyword stuffing useless, but it is still practiced by many webmasters.
+The repetition of words in meta tags may explain why many search engines no longer rely on these tags for ranking.
+Nowadays, search engines focus more on unique, comprehensive, relevant, and helpful content.
+As a result, keyword stuffing has become largely ineffective, although it is still practiced by some webmasters, particularly on lower-quality or spam-oriented sites.

 Many major search engines have implemented algorithms that recognize keyword stuffing, and reduce or eliminate any unfair search advantage that the tactic may have been intended to gain, and oftentimes they will also penalize, demote or remove websites from their indexes that implement keyword stuffing.

 Changes and algorithms specifically intended to penalize or ban sites using keyword stuffing include the Google Florida update (November 2003) Google Panda (February 2011) Google Hummingbird (August 2013) and Bing's September 2014 update.

 Headlines in online news sites are increasingly packed with just the search-friendly keywords that identify the story.
 Traditional reporters and editors frown on the practice, but it is effective in optimizing news stories for search.